jpalala/zorg/README.md

 ## Files

-`domains.py` looks up via argument if it doesnt then it will try to get at least the IP via ping.
+`domains.py` looks up via argument if it doesnt then it will try to get some details if found in your `.zorg.d/list.domains.yaml` file

 See `examples/` for how your `list.domains.yaml` should look like